 The opening four bars set a mood of tremulous anxiety, the upper strings and oboes persisting in their broken figurations, at least for the first half of the movement.

 Opening bars, upper strings above continuo.

-It is often the case with large opening choruses from the first cycle that Bach planned them in two complementary sections, even if it did not always precisely accord with the text.
-Indeed, his development of the chorale/fantasia in the second cycle may well have been an attempt to abandon the sectional nature and create a more homogenous, unified structure for his later commanding opening choruses.
+It is often the case with large opening choruses from the first cycle that Bach planned them in two complementary sections, even if it did not always precisely accord with the textual structure.
+Indeed, his development of the chorale/fantasia in the second cycle may well have been a result of a decision to abandon the sectional nature and create a more homogenous, unified structure for the later commanding opening choruses.
 In this movement the division comes at bar 41 and is marked as much as anything by changes of instrumentation.

 Section 1 deals with the unsoundness of our flesh and God′s wrath.
 The vocal writing is constructed around entries of pairs of imitating voices A, S (from bar 5) and B, T (from bar 10) but with the return of the same musical material the process is reversed B, T (bar 25) and A, S (bar 30).

 Section 2 is immediately marked by the end of the broken string figuration and the introduction of a sinewy, slithering continuo melody suggestive of Satan or the serpent and the sin they both engender.
 The voices enter imitatively with their version of the first chorale line but not now in their pairs.

 Subsequently the strings and oboes return but now doubling the rich vocal counterpoint and suggesting, by their presence, a traditional motet.
 The imposition of the chorale phrases, sometimes when they are least expected, continue, set against what is already a rich and complex contrapuntal texture.